Fred Kahn: Laser therapy

-In 1986, Dr. Kahn, an avid skier, sustained a severe shoulder injury while skiing.
+In 1986, Kahn, an avid skier, sustained a severe shoulder injury while skiing.
 Traditional medical options all pointed to the necessity of surgical intervention.
-Dr. Kahn, however, determined surgery would add an additional trauma and inhibit the healing process.
+Kahn, however, determined surgery would add an additional trauma and inhibit the healing process.
 This led him to focus his interest and energy on the healing potential of Low-level laser therapy.
 Starting in 1988, he pioneered the development and clinical application of laser therapy systems, which continues to this day.

-Dr. Kahn founded Meditech International in 1989 and has an active role as president and CEO of the company.
+Kahn founded Meditech International in 1989 and has an active role as president and CEO of the company.
 Meditech International is a Company dedicated to utilizing Low Intensity Laser Therapy to resolve many standard, complex and challenging diseases.
 As a result of this therapeutic process, many pathologies are effectively resolved, eliminating pain and other symptoms.
 The company has developed the BioFlex® Series of Laser Therapy Systems as a clinically proven, non-invasive and safe alternative to many traditional therapies.
 Moreover, the technology consistently produces optimal patient outcomes.

 Products are designed for both healthcare professionals and patients at home or while traveling.
 In addition, Meditech International operates two clinics in the Greater Toronto Area to treat patients with an extensive number of clinical problems on a daily basis.
 The Company sells its BioFlex® Professional devices to many practitioners, including chiropractors, physicians, physiotherapists, naturopaths, osteopaths, RMTs, dentists and veterinarians.
 Personal Systems are sold to a growing number of patients who are unable to obtain professional care on a regular basis.

-Dr. Kahn leads a team consisting of basic researchers, clinicians, and a variety of engineering disciplines to design and manufacture devices and develop both standard and customized protocols to treat musculoskeletal disorders, including arthritis, sports injuries, spinal problems, trauma, wounds, vascular problems, etc.
+Kahn lead a team consisting of basic researchers, clinicians, and a variety of engineering disciplines to design and manufacture devices and develop both standard and customized protocols to treat musculoskeletal disorders, including arthritis, sports injuries, spinal problems, trauma, wounds, vascular problems, etc.

-He has worked with clinicians and engineers to develop standard protocols to treat musculoskeletal disorders including arthritis, herniated disc, wounds, TMJ, shoulder tendinopathies, elbow tendinopathies, neck pain and back pain.
+Kahn worked with clinicians and engineers to develop standard protocols to treat musculoskeletal disorders including arthritis, herniated disc, wounds, TMJ, shoulder tendinopathies, elbow tendinopathies, neck pain and back pain.
 The technology is highly effective in many instances where conventional therapies do not provide resolution of the existing disease process and the accompanying symptom complex.